 pinch of salt

 1. Puree strawberries in blender.
 Set aside.

 2. In the bowl of a stand mixer fitted with the paddle attachment, cream shortening and pinch of salt on medium speed, about 2 minutes.

 3. Add confectioners sugar in three batches, beating after each addition.
 Add 3 Tablespoons of the strawberry puree, and vanilla extract and beat until smooth and fluffy, about 3 minutes.

-Allergy-Free Strawberry Cupcakes © 2011 by Cybele Pascal
+Allergy-Friendly Strawberry Cupcakes with Strawberry Frosting © 2011 by Cybele Pascal

 I’ve made these several times and they are super yummy.
 I would like to make purple frosting next time.
 Do you suppose blueberries or blackberries would make a more purple-ish frosting?

 I just made these for my daughter.
 She has over 50 severe food allergies, including all grains and soy and pretty much anything you can think of!
 I substituted the gluten free flour for 1/2 cup each of tapioca starch, potato starch and corn flour.
 I substituted the rice milk for potato milk.
 They turned out to be some of the best cupcakes and icing i have ever made for her!
 Thank you for posting the recipe.